Manage Intelligent Capture

 • “Live Capture”, "Scheduled Capture", and "Onboarding Packet Capture" all refer to the same feature.
 These names are used interchangeably throughout different collateral.

-Onboarding Packet Capture Session Limitations
+Onboarding Packet Capture session limitations

-Onboarding Packet Capture sessions have the following limitations:
+Onboarding Packet Capture sessions have these limitations:

 • There are a total of 16 time slots allocated for capture sessions (live and scheduled), where each client in a session uses one time slot and each client can be enabled on up to three wireless controllers.